 This facility is in addition to the full SysML Parametric Simulation also provided in Enterprise Architect.
 The simpler simulation has less functionality when compared to the OpenModelica-based or Simulink-based simulation, because the behavior of each Constraint Block is represented by a script that calculates outputs from a known set of inputs instead of solving for the unknowns dynamically.

-Context On a Parametric diagram Right-click Menu SysML Simulate Diagram
+Context Menu On a Parametric diagram Right-click SysML Simulate Diagram Context Menu On a Parametric diagram Right-click SysML Simulate Diagram

 Simulate a SysML model